Zedespook/advent-of-code-2024/README.md

 - Implemented efficient connectivity validation using count operations
 - Used sorting for consistent group comparison and password generation
 - Handled large datasets with proper iteration and group management

+### Day 24

+- Implemented circuit simulation with logical gate operations
+- Used maps to store wire values and gate definitions
+- Part 1 focused on simulating the circuit and converting the output to decimal
+- Part 2 was not attempted due to time constraints
+- Handled input parsing for initial wire values and gate operations
+- Implemented iterative evaluation of gates until all outputs are resolved
+- Used string manipulation for wire name generation and binary-to-decimal conversion

 ## Acknowledgments